jerry153fish/jerry153fish.github.io/_posts/2018-01-28-Job-seek-development-jornal-2.md

 layout: post
 title: Job Seek Development Journal - 2
 key: 20180128
-tags: c# enity rabbitmq redis sharpnltk agile DDD
+tags: C# EF-Core Agile DDD Journal TDD
 ---

 Last week, I tried to fit this small job seek in DDD pattern.
 And this week, I am going to learn how to implement it.